 Sample collection, storage and shipment instructions for serum samples will be provided in the laboratory manual.
 Anti- pembrolizumab antibody samples should be drawn according to the ADA collection schedule for subjects who receive pembrolizumab.
-Every effort should be taken to collect samples at 30 days after end of pembrolizumab treatment for ADA.
 Simultaneous PK sampling is required for interpretation of ADA analysis.